Martino Finotto: Return to the ETCC

 For the following season, Finotto successfully returned to the ETCC with a new partner, Carlo Facetti, and a new car, BMW 3.0 CSL, while participating in the selection of World Championship Group 5 races, in a Porsche 935.
 The new partnership started with a podium finish in the 1977 24 Hours of Daytona.
-Despite having to drive their Jolly Club entered Porsche 935 very carefully and with low boost from the start, they did finish second, as well winning their class.
+Despite having to drive their Jolly Club entered Porsche 935 very carefully and with low boost from the start, they did finish second, as well as winning their class.

-The returning to the ETCC was a winning one.
-In Finotto's ex-Luigi BMW form the previous season, and joined by Grano for the season opener at Monza, the all-Italian were the only contender for victory once the work-supported Jaguars and Alpina BMWs had retired.
+The return to the ETCC was a winning one.
+In Finotto's ex-Luigi BMW from the previous season, and joined by Grano for the season opener at Monza, the all-Italian were the only contender for victory once the work-supported Jaguars and Alpina BMWs had retired.
 This trio followed this with second place at Mugello, albeit three laps behind another Luigi BMW.
 This result promoted Finotto into second place in the driver's championship.
 The Enna round was Grano dropped, but Facetti and Finotto lead the 500 km race from start to finish, leading home the clear sweep of the podium by the BMW CSLs of Luigi Racing.

-A trip to Czechoslovakia, saw Facetti/Finotto triumph once again, beating the more fancied teams for the third time in five rounds.
-This after their BMW had survived an engine rebuild following qualifying, helping Facetti move clear in the championship, with Finotto being his nearest rival!
-After a number non-finishes, the pairing took third place at Jarama in Spain, and Facetti lost the lead in the title race to Dieter Quester.
-The final round of 1977, was held at Estoril, dominated by the changeable weather.
-As early leader, Grano (now racing for Alpina BMW) faltered, Facetti took his CSL past in the final few minutes of the four-hour race, and scored another win for himself and his partner, Finotto.
-Grano's second place with his partner, Quester secured the Austrian the championship by just six points ahead of Facetti, with Finotto taking fifth place overall.
+A trip to Czechoslovakia saw Facetti/Finotto triumph once again, beating the more fancied teams for the third time in five rounds.
+This was after their BMW had survived an engine rebuild following qualifying, helping Facetti move clear in the championship, with Finotto being his nearest rival!
+After a number of non-finishes, the pairing took third place at Jarama in Spain, and Facetti lost the lead in the title race to Dieter Quester.
+The final round of 1977 was held at Estoril, dominated by the changeable weather.
+As an early leader, Grano (now racing for Alpina BMW) faltered, Facetti took his CSL past in the final few minutes of the four-hour race, and scored another win for himself and his partner, Finotto.
+Grano's second place with his partner, Quester, secured the Austrian the championship by just six points ahead of Facetti, with Finotto taking fifth place overall.